No description.

 I grew up in a time when self-esteem, not self-compassion, was a sought after quality.
 Although a dictionary definition of self-esteem describes it as “a confidence and satisfaction in oneself,” in Western culture it is often based on a comparison of self to others and tethered to our successes and failures—rising and falling with our latest accomplishment, acquisition, or mistake.

-On the other hand, according to a Duke and Wake Forest University study, self-compassion involves recognizing your own suffering, feeling moved to respond to it with kindness, understanding that you are not suffering in isolation, and cultivating a practice of mindfulness.
+According to a Duke and Wake Forest University study, self-compassion involves recognizing your own suffering.
+It is about feeling moved to respond to it with kindness, understanding that you are not suffering in isolation, and cultivating a practice of sacred-led mindfulness.
 According to Neff, “Research indicates that in comparison to self-esteem, self-compassion is associated with greater emotional resilience, more accurate self-concepts, more caring relationship behavior, as well as less narcissism and reactive anger.”

-Self-compassion is not dependent on differentiating and separating ourselves from others, but on seeing our interdependence, our common humanity, fragility, and imperfections.
-Understanding that our progress in life is built on both success and failure, self-compassion provides a soft place to land each time we fall—as we inevitably do.
+Self-compassion does not depend on seeing ourselves as different from others.
+It depends on seeing our interdependence, our shared humanity, and our fragility and imperfections.
+We progress in life through both success and failure.
+Self-compassion provides a soft place to land when we fall, as we inevitably do.

-Self-compassion puts our failures and foibles in perspective—we’re all imperfect and bound to make mistakes or encounter misfortune.
+Self-compassion puts our failures in perspective.
+We're all imperfect and bound to make mistakes or face misfortune.
 Imperfection is simply a given, a part of our makeup.
 In a framework of self-compassion rather than self-esteem, it is easier to accept our imperfections and be kind to ourselves in good times and bad.

 Mindfulness, the third element of self-compassion, can be an antidote for harsh self-criticism.
-Practicing mindfulness can help us disengage from an emotional response to an event, de-escalate our self-criticism and painful emotions, and allow us to navigate challenges with greater equanimity and perspective.
+Practicing mindfulness can help us disengage from an emotional response to an event.
+It can reduce our self-criticism and painful emotions, allowing us to navigate challenges with greater equanimity and perspective.

 Cultivating self-compassion has helped me tame my inner critic (though it certainly still arises).
-More than that, research shows that people with greater levels of self-compassion have less anxiety and depression, increased psychological strengths and positive emotions, a greater ability to forgive, and are better able to navigate difficult life events.
+What's more, research shows that people with more self-compassion have less anxiety and depression.
+They also have more strengths and positive emotions, a better ability to forgive, and can navigate tough life events.

 Self-compassion isn’t subject to the winds of fortune or misfortune.
 It encompasses and allows both, providing a ballast to stabilize the ups and downs of life.
-By allowing our imperfections while acknowledging we’re worthy and lovable, self-compassion nurtures human possibility.
+Self-compassion nurtures human possibility.
+It does so by allowing our imperfections and acknowledging we’re worthy and lovable.

 Roselle Kovitz, a member of Fetzer’s social media team, lives in Seattle.